-The life time of a request
+The lifetime of a request

-The service implements the command dispatcher pattern, for each request a corresponding query/command object is created, which is then passed to a query/command dispatcher to be executed.
+The service implements the command dispatcher pattern: for each request a corresponding query/command object is created, which is then passed to a query/command dispatcher to be executed.
 The result is serialized and used as the response body.
-To speed up queries, an event is emitted before their dispatching, if a listener provides a cached response it is returned immediately, short circuiting the dispatch/serialize process.
+To speed up queries, an event is emitted before their dispatching, if a listener provides a cached response, it is returned immediately, short-circuiting the dispatch/serialize process.
 To keep the cache consistent with the database, an event is emitted when a command is dispatched to invalidate cache keys.

 The intricacy of dependencies